Vlasterx/responsive-helper/README.md

   - Define resolutions and breakpoints in one config file
   - Use named resolutions with no need to remember min-width or max-width values
   - Use dynamic variables for each resolution
-  - Gulp process produces optmized CSS
+  - Gulp process produces optimized CSS
   - CSS code is encapsulated within media breakpoints, which prevents accidental style leaking to unwanted places

 ## Configuration